pattens-tech/Dynamics-365-Customer-Insights-Form-Debugger/README.md

 ### Dynamics Forms “No Cache” Toggle

-If you’re working with **Dynamics 365 Customer Insights Forms**, this extension automatically block the cache, allowing you to rest form changes quickly.
+If you’re working with **Dynamics 365 Customer Insights Forms**, this extension temporarily disables the form cache, allowing you to rest form changes quickly.

 Test, debug, and validate **Dynamics 365 forms** directly in **Microsoft Edge / Chrome**.